What to expect?

 Universities expect students to study a minimum three full A levels or equivalents.
 As entrance to the top universities becomes increasingly competitive, many admissions tutors expect the most able students to achieve more than just academic qualifications over two years.
 Universities base their selection on a number of factors including GCSE grades, predicted grades, as well as academic references.
 It is worth checking university entrance requirements on specific courses, especially if you have a career in mind, to ensure that you are studying the right combination of subjects.

 The Tutor Group

-Students are allocated to a tutor group.
-Your tutor will help you to confirm your choice of courses on the day before you start in the Sixth Form.
+Students are allocated to a tutor group of about twenty five students.
+Your tutor will be the focus point for any questions or queries regarding your Sixth Form study.
 They will thereafter be concerned with your welfare for the remainder of your time at the school.
-You will register with them and they will deliver your tutor time programme.
-They will also co-ordinate mentoring sessions and review days as well as writing university references.
-A target setting process based on an internal reporting system is integrated into the registration period and mentoring sessions and this is conducted with your tutor.
-We see this as being fundamental in helping students to develop as learners.
+You will register with them and they will deliver your Tutor Time Programme.
+They will also coordinate mentoring sessions and review days as well as writing university references.

 Every day, students meet with their tutor to gain help, support and guidance on all aspects of Sixth Form life.
 This will include support with study skills and organisation as well as help with coping strategies with the many demands that are placed on young people.
 Tutors will be interested in the academic, social and career progress of all their tutees.

 During the Tutor Time Programme, students will work either with their tutor or a specialist in that particular field.
 The programme is tailor made for Sixth Form students and involves exploration of issues such as debt, finance and careers, safe driving and healthy lifestyles.

 Preparation for University